-Have you been told that your NICU baby will get to go home soon?
+Have you been told that your preemie in the NICU will get to go home soon?
 Hooray!!
-It’s quite possibly the best thing you could ever have heard.
+It's quite possibly the best thing you could ever have heard.

 Although, you might wonder what will it be like?
 Especially after home has changed so much.